blopa/Contract-Builder/README.md

 Contract Builder is a free open-source project that allows anyone to easily maintain and build any kind of contract (legal documents, lawsuit, rent, agreements, construction and so on) using Google Spreadsheets.
 This was develop as a personal project to help a friend who was struggling spending up to an hour to make a custom contract, now she is able to do it in less than 5 minutes.
 Hooray! **[TRY IT NOW](https://blopa.github.io/contract/index.html).**

 ## Features
-- Parse data from Google Spreadsheet
+- Parse data from Google Spreadsheet or .xls file
-- Use HTML to enhance your contract
+- Use Rich Text to enhance your contract
 - 4 different types of "blocks"
 	- Title
 	- Subtitle